 p = subprocess.Popen(gpg_cmd, stdin=subprocess.PIPE)

-The agent sends its public key to the dispatcher and the dispatcher since then can communicate securely with the agent.
-It’s nice that gpg can sign messages, so the dispatcher can authenticate the agents, too.
+The agent sends its public key to the dispatcher and from this point on, the dispatcher can communicate securely with the agent.
+It’s nice that a gpg can sign messages, so the dispatcher can authenticate the agents, too.

 Encrypting MySQL Backups

-When the agent takes a backup it streams the backup copy to gpg process and it encrypts the stream with its own public key.
+When the agent takes a backup, it streams the backup copy to a gpg process and it encrypts the stream with its own public key.

 innobackupex --stream xbstream ./ | gpg --encrypt --yes --batch --no-permission-warning --quiet --recipient email@example.com

-Hence one of the biggest features of TwinDB I’m proud of.
+Hence, one of the biggest features of TwinDB I’m proud of.
 The agent encrypts the backup copy with its own key.
-So, we, at TwinDB, can not decrypt user backups!
-We did it because of two reasons.
+So we at TwinDB cannot decrypt user backups!
+We did it for two reasons.
 First, we want our users to trust TwinDB.
 “You can get much farther with a kind word and encryption than you can with a kind word alone” (c) almost Al Capone.
-Second, it’s a kind of protection for us.
-If TwinDB is broken (I have no illusions, there are smarter hackers out there than we are) the burglars won’t gain access to user data.
+Second, it’s kind of protection for us.
+If someone breaks into TwinDB (I have no illusions, there are smarter hackers out there than us) the burglars won’t gain access to user data.

 The private key is generated locally and never leaves the server where it was generated.

-But how can we restore the database if the server is destroyed with the private key?
+But how can we restore a database if the server is destroyed with a private key?

-We ask a user to generate their own keys pair and give us the public key.
-The user should keep the private key in a secure place, print it out and put in a bank deposit box.
+We ask users to generate their own key pair and give us the public key.
+Users should keep the private key in a secure place, print it out and put in a bank deposit box.

-If the public key is available the dispatcher schedules a job for the agent and ask it to encrypt its private key with the user’s public key and send it back to the dispatcher.
-In case if the server is completely destroyed the user can get the encrypted server’s private key, decrypt it and decrypt the backup copy to restore the database.
+If the public key is available, the dispatcher schedules a job for the agent and asks it to encrypt its private key with the user’s public key and send it back to the dispatcher.
+If the server is completely out of order the user can get the encrypted server’s private key, decrypt it and decrypt the backup copy to restore the database.